Q. What are the differences between Varsity, Intramural and Club Sports?

-A. BC club sports vary in competition level.
-Many clubs host tryouts prior to their competition season.
-To find more information please view the Club Sport Directory to contact the club officer for the sport you are interested in joining.
+A. Each individual club is responsible for determining its membership requirements, but most clubs host tryouts prior to their competition season.
+To find more information please view the Club Sport Directory ( http://www.bc.edu/content/bc/offices/rec/club-sports/directory.html ) and contact the club officer to learn more about the sport you are interested in joining.

 Q. How are the clubs funded?

 A. Club sports are supported by Campus Recreation and are eligible to receive funding that is allocated by the Club Sport Council Executive Board, however they must also fundraise and/or charge membership dues to pay for their operating costs.
 The specific amount varies greatly by sport though.
 Teams may also be supported financially through donations.

 Q. Are the clubs competitive, recreational, or instructional?